Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 Bilbao Less Than 48 Hours : Mercado de La Ribera

-There’s no big building in Bilbao without a big name architect, and the interior of the ‘Alhondiga’ (as it is popularly called) is a journey into Philippe Starck’s imagination, with splendidly trippy columns and an expansive atrium full of surprises.
-Check out the running exhibition, or take a swim in the top-floor swimming pool.
+There’s no big building in Bilbao without a big-name architect, and the interior of the ‘Alhondiga’ (as it is popularly called) is a journey into Philippe Starck’s imagination, with splendidly trippy columns and an expansive atrium full of surprises.
+Check out the running exhibition, or swim in the top-floor swimming pool.
 The importance of football in the average Bilbao resident’s life cannot be overstated, and with good reason – the Athletic is one of the only clubs in Spain to have never dropped out of La Liga’s first division.
 Catch a game, in season, at the futuristic San Mamés Stadium (Rafael Moreno Pitxitxi; 00 34 944 24 08 77), recently renovated to the tune of €211 million (£186 million), and get caught up in the patriotic fervor with 53,000 other fans.

 Attraction Tickets